thatvirtualguy/thatvirtualguy.github.io/content/authors/admin/_index.md

     url: https://hiveonboard.com?ref=thatvirtualguy

 # Short bio (displayed in user profile at end of posts)
-bio: Giving tips to virtual assistants, reviewing websites and AI tools and talking about web3 technologies.
+bio: Giving tips to virtual assistants & freelancers, reviewing websites and AI tools and talking about Web3 technologies.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.